BurkovBA/BurkovBA.github.io/content/blog/2022-08-21-1/index.md

 ![k-means](K_Means.png)<center>**k-means clustering**.
 Here we see 3 clusters.
 Data points are depicted with rectangles, cluster centroids are depicted with circles.</center>

-### k-means solution with EM algorithm
+### k-means solution with EM-like algorithm

-In practice, k-means can be solved with a two-step iterative [EM algorithm](https://en.wikipedia.org/wiki/Expectation%E2%80%93maximization_algorithm).
+In practice, k-means can be solved with a two-step iterative [EM-like algorithm](https://en.wikipedia.org/wiki/Expectation%E2%80%93maximization_algorithm).

 Initialize cluster centroids with random values (obviously, we can get smarter with initialization, but even random will do for now).